oletizi/avi-docs/src/site/docs/16.3/password-recovery/index.md

 ### Admin User Password Recovery

 **Email Reset:**  If SMTP has been configured for Vantage, an admin account may be reset the same as any other user account.
 Clicking the password reset link on the login screen will send a password reset email to the configured email address for the admin account.
 If SMTP has not been configured, the password reset link does not appear.

 See the <a href="/docs/16.2.2/email-smtp">Email / SMTP</a> article for help configuring email from Avi Vantage.

 **Reset via Another Admin:**  If another account exists with write privilege to the Accounts role for the admin tenant, this account may be used to reset another admin account.
 The System-Admin role is the only default role having such access.
-&gt; Note:  If neither of the above options are available, there is no recovery of the admin account.
+> Note:  If neither of the above options are available, there is no recovery of the admin account.
 Avi Networks strongly recommends validating a resilient password recovery by testing one of the above options for enabling password recovery.